John VAILLANT

 vaillant-john

 John Vaillant is an author and freelance writer whose work has appeared in The New Yorker, The Atlantic, National Geographic, and the Guardian, among others.
-His first book, The Golden Spruce (Knopf, 2005), was a bestseller and won several awards, including the Governor General's and Rogers Trust awards for non-fiction (Canada).
-His second nonfiction book, The Tiger (Knopf, 2010) was an international bestseller and has been published in 17 languages.
-In 2014 Vaillant won the Windham-Campbell Prize, a global award for non-fiction.
-In 2015, he published his first work of fiction, The Jaguar's Children (Houghton Mifflin), which was long-listed for the Dublin IMPAC and Kirkus Fiction Prizes, and was a finalist for the Writers’ Trust Fiction Prize (Canada).
-Fire Weather (Knopf, 2023) was nominated for a Pulitzer Prize and the National Book Award, and won the UK's Baillie Gifford Prize and Canada's Shaughnessy Cohen Prize.
-A #1 bestseller in Canada, it was named one of the ten best books of 2023 by The New York Times, among many other prominent publications in Europe and North America.
-Feature film rights have been optioned by Vendôme Pictures, which won an Academy Award for CODA in 2022.
+His first book, The Golden Spruce was a multi-award-winning international bestseller.
+His second non-fiction book, The Tiger was an award-winning international bestseller that has been published in 17 languages.
+In 2014 Vaillant won the Windham-Campbell Prize, a global award for English language non-fiction.
+In 2015, he published his first work of fiction, The Jaguar's Children , which was long-listed for the Dublin IMPAC and Kirkus Fiction Prizes, and was a finalist for Canada's Writers’ Trust Fiction Prize.
+Vaillant’s latest book, Fire Weather: On the Front Lines of a Burning World, was a #1 national bestseller in Canada and won Britain's Baillie Gifford Prize, a global prize for English language non-fiction.
+It was a finalist for the Pulitzer Prize, the U.S. National Book Award, the PEN John Kenneth Galbraith Non-Fiction Award, the Writers‘ Trust Nonfiction Prize, and Britain’s Wainwright Prize.
+It was named one of the ten best books of 2023 by The New York Times, among many other prominent publications.
+In Canada, Fire Weather won the Shaughnessy-Cohen Prize for Political Writing, the Dafoe Book Prize, the Hubert Evans Prize for Non-Fiction, and the Lane Anderson Award for Science Writing.

 Click on the first letter of the name to see a list of those artists